Masterton: Early history

 Masterton was founded in 1854 by the Small Farms Association.
 The association was led by Joseph Masters – after whom the town was named – and aimed to settle working people in villages and on the land.
 At first Masterton grew slowly, but as its farming hinterland became more productive it began to prosper.

-In the 1870s it overtook Greytown as Wairarapa's major town.
+In the 1870s, it overtook Greytown as Wairarapa's major town.
 It became a borough in 1877 and was reached by the railway line from Wellington in 1880.
-The railway became for a time the main line from Wellington to the north of New Zealand and its arrival cemented the town's position as the Wairarapa region's main market and distribution centre.
+The railway became for a time the main line from Wellington to the north of New Zealand, and its arrival cemented the town's position as the Wairarapa region's main market and distribution centre.

 Waipoua timber mill was producing butter boxes as early as 1884.

-In April 1965 one of the country's worst industrial accidents occurred at the General Plastics Factory on 170 Dixon Street.
+In April 1965, one of the country's worst industrial accidents occurred at the General Plastics Factory on 170 Dixon Street.

 During World War II two battalions of the United States Marine Corps were stationed in Masterton.

 Modern history

-In essence providing support services for rural industry - living off the sheep's back - Masterton's real growth ended with that sector's retrenchment after the 1974 British entry to the trade and political grouping now the European Union.
-Efforts to decentralise industry to New Zealand's provinces gave Masterton a print works and some other industries but the lost economic activity was not restored.
+In essence, providing support services for rural industry – living off the sheep's back – Masterton's real growth ended with that sector's retrenchment after the 1974 British entry to the trade and political grouping now the European Union.
+Efforts to decentralise industry to New Zealand's provinces gave Masterton a print works and some other industries, but the lost economic activity was not restored.

 From the 1970s, people and businesses left for opportunities elsewhere.
-In the 1980s, with government deregulation and protective tariffs lifted, more businesses closed and the town declined further.
+In the 1980s, with government deregulation and protective tariffs lifted, more businesses closed, and the town declined further.

 It did not quite qualify to be a city by 1989 when the minimum population requirement for that status was lifted from 20,000 to 50,000.

 Marae

-Te Oreore marae and Ngā Tau e Waru meeting house, located in Masterton, is affiliated with the iwi of Ngāti Kahungunu and its hapū of Kahukuraawhitia, Kahukuranui, Ngāti Te Hina, Tahu o Kahungunu, Tamahau and Whiunga, and with the iwi of Rangitāne, and its hapū of Hinetearorangi, Ngāi Tamahau, Ngāti Hāmua, Ngāti Taimahu, Ngāti Tangatakau, Ngāti Te Noti, Ngāti Te Raetea and Ngāti Te Whātui.

-In October 2020, the Government committed $2,179,654 from the Provincial Growth Fund to upgrade Ngāi Tumapuhia a Rangi ki Okautete, Motuwairaka, Pāpāwai, Kohunui, Hurunui o Rangi and Te Oreore marae.
-The projects were expected to create 19.8 full time jobs.

-Another local marae, Akura Marae, is affiliated with the Ngāti Kahungunu hapū of Ngāti Te Ahuahu and Ngāti Te Hina. and with the Rangitāne hapū of Ngāti Mātangiuru and Ngāti Te Hina.
+The Te Ore Ore marae was built in 1881 by Pāora Te Pōtangaroa and opened in 1881.
+The original building was destroyed in 1939 but was later rebuilt.
+The marae is located in Te Oreore near Masterton and is one of the main marae for Masterton.
+The marae is affiliated with Ngāti Hamua, a sub-tribe of Rangitāne.